nndda/itchio-profile/README.md

 > [!IMPORTANT]
 > If you've only changed the HTML, there's no ***need to bump the version and publish the update*** via `npm run publish`, as that is only for the CSS updates.
 >
-> You should, however, commit and push the changes yourself.
+> You should, however, run the `npm run build`, and then commit and push the changes to the HTML files yourself.

 ## Development